 Biodegradable waste - Organic waste, typically coming from plant or animal sources (for example food scraps and paper), which other living organisms can break down.

 Biodiversity - A short form of the phrase ‘biological diversity’, which means the variety of life on this planet and how it interacts within habitats and ecosystems.
 Biodiversity covers all plants, animals, and micro-organisms on land and in water.
-See also ecosystem, habitat, and organism.
+See also the ecosystem, habitat, and organism.

 Bioenergy - All types of energy derived from biomass, including biofuels.